1stResponder/iweb-modules/README.md

     mvn install

+    Before Building you will need to add a Google geocoder tool api key to AddressController.js.

 ## Description of Modules
   - core :
     - Server-side Mediator : The server-side Mediator automatically establishes a connection to RabbitMQ running on the localhost.
 It will listen on the "iweb.#" topic.